-Applicants should also arrange for a letter from the registrar or departmental Director of Graduate Studies attesting to having had the dissertation proposal approved.
-Send as an e-mail attachment to: email@example.com.
+Applicants should also arrange for a letter from the registrar or departmental Director of Graduate Studies attesting to having had the dissertation proposal approved, to be submitted using the form available here.

 Please note: letters of recommendation and a curriculum vitae are not required.